 Vitamin E’s role as an anti-inflammatory suggests it may have a role in diabetes, arthritis and even cancer, although more research is needed.
 In people with mild forms of Alzheimer’s disease, it may delay cognitive decline.
 Vitamin E-deficient babies are at increased risk for immune and vision problems.
 Despite a lack of clinical evidence, vitamin E is often used to promote wound healing and reduce scarring.

-Where to Get It: Nuts and seeds are top sources, especially almonds, hazelnuts, pecans, walnuts, sunflower seeds.
+Best Food Sources: Nuts and seeds are top sources, especially almonds, hazelnuts, pecans, walnuts, sunflower seeds.
 Good sources also include olive oil, and green leafy vegetables such as raw spinach and steamed broccoli.
 Also in avocado, wheat germ, fatty fish and seafood such as shrimp and sardines, and cage-free eggs.
 Processed foods are lacking in vitamin E, and a very low fat diet can put you at risk for vitamin E deficiency.

 Supplement Suggestions: Look for the natural forms, which are always designated as the “d-“ form, as in d-alpha-tocopherol.
 Avoid the synthetic “dl-” forms.
 For maximum benefit, find a full-spectrum vitamin E that has both natural tocopherols and tocotrienols.